jyates/jyates.github.com/_drafts/OUTLINE.md

 Once you have this data you can do vey powerful queries helping you understanding the state of the fleet - how much of the fleet do we get data for in the last day, two days, week?
 What devices have we never gotten data or are chronically late?
 How big are the messages we are getting?
-How good is the compression we are getting in our custom data formats really?
 The list goes on.

 The key though, is that the metadata stream is primarily generated separately from the standard canonical event records from the messages.
 The work you are doing is much smaller, both in terms of CPU and data generated, so it relatively cheap to